tobi-nmx/docker-training/README.md

 ```

 ### Create the stack
-1) load the file `docker-compose.yml` into the built-in web-editor (or use vi)
+1) open the file `docker-compose.yml` using the built-in web-editor (or use vi)
 1) copy & paste the content of `stack.yml` from https://hub.docker.com/_/wordpress/ into your file
 1) save the file
 1) deploy the stack:
 ```
 docker-compose up
 ```
-1) click on `80`next to `OPEN PORT` and shortly enjoy your website before we
+1) click on `80`next to `OPEN PORT`, go through the basic Wordpress setup and shortly enjoy your website before we
-1) press CTRL+c to shutdown the containers and start them again, propery in the background ("detached")
+1) press CTRL+c to shutdown the containers and start them again, this time propery in the background ("detached")
 ```
 docker-compose up -d
 ```

 ### now let's make this more secure
 Look at all the [Open Security Issues](https://github.com/tobi-nmx/docker-training/issues?q=is%3Aopen+is%3Aissue+label%3Asecurity).
 Then filter for [Milestone "today"](https://github.com/tobi-nmx/docker-training/issues?q=is%3Aopen+is%3Aissue+label%3Asecurity+milestone%3Atoday).